The Key Difference Tableaus Tree Map And Heat Map | Updated 2025

 • Color Gradients: Heat Maps use color gradients (typically from light to dark or from one color to another) to represent the intensity or magnitude of data values.
 For example, darker shades may indicate higher values, while lighter shades represent lower values.

-When to Use Heat Maps
+When to Use of tableau Heat Maps

 • When you need to visualize the relationship between two categorical dimensions.